 Being asked to manage family disputes is very difficult and a horrible position to put your wedding photographer in.
-Not only does your photographer not know who is who, but in the height of ensuring the list of photos are captured professionally it is very hard to also remember who is and isn’t talking.
-This is why having only one large group photo works best and certainly avoids animosity and stress during this stage of your wedding day.
+Not only does your photographer not know who is who, but in the height of ensuring the main group of people are captured professionally it is very hard to also remember who is and isn’t talking.
+This is why having one large group photo of your closest people works best and certainly avoids animosity and stress during this stage of your wedding day.

 I’d also highly suggest that your best man and maid of honour are both very clear on this too so that when they call out the names of parents then they know the best place to put then in this case.

 Have you planned in your wedding day schedule where you will have your group photos if it’s raining?
 Ok, so likelihood would be that it’ll be very difficult to capture any large group photos indoors therefore please, if you do decide to want group photos these would need to be intimate (2-8 people) groups maximum.
 Please also arrange with the venue where these can take place.
 The main ceremony room is often turned around for the reception right away and isn’t always possible to use this space.